ag-sanjjeev/Sass-Notes/docs/partials.md

 ```

 ### &#10022; Import Partials:
 Sass partials can be imported and reused their styles in another stylesheet using `@import` at-rule.
+When import partials, it is possible to leave of underscore `_`.

 ```scss
 // main.scss